nichnarmada/chatgenius/documentation/database.md

 - INSERT: Members can create invites
 - DELETE: Members can delete invites

-### Thread Messages
+### Reactions

-- SELECT: Users can view thread messages in their channels
+- SELECT: Users can see reactions on messages they can see
-- INSERT: Users can reply in threads in their channels
+- INSERT: Users can add reactions to messages they can see
-- UPDATE: Users can update their own thread messages
+- DELETE: Users can delete their own reactions
-- DELETE: Users can delete their own thread messages
+- ALL: Users can react to thread messages in their channels

 ## Enums